The Patient Did Not Refuse the Trial. They Refused the Uncertainty.

 Words around participation, eligibility, data privacy, compensation, screening, and voluntary withdrawal require special care.
 Turkish phrasing can easily sound like instruction instead of invitation, or like promise instead of explanation.

 This matters because patient trust is fragile before consent.
-The person is still deciding whether the study deserves attention.
+The person is still deciding whether the study deserves attention, and the language must support understanding without pushing the decision.

 The Business Damage You Usually Misread